-The Scientific Committee on Occupational Exposure Limit Values (SCOEL) was set up in 1995 with the mandate to advise the European Commission on occupational exposure limits for chemicals in the workplace.
+The Scientific Committee on Occupational Exposure Limits (SCOEL) was set up in 1995 by the Commission to evaluate the potential health effects of occupational exposure to chemicals.

 The Committee assists the Commission, in particular, in evaluating the latest available scientific data and in recommending occupational exposure limits for the protection of workers from chemical risks, to be set at Union level pursuant to Council Directive 98/24/EC and to the European Parliament and of the Council Directive 2004/37/EC .

 The Committee does this through the preparation of health-based scientific recommendations for the Commission which are used to underpin regulatory initiatives on Occupational Exposure Limit Values (OELVs) for chemicals in the workplace.
 During this procedure draft recommendations from SCOEL undergo a stakeholder consultation to allow interested parties to submit comments and/or further data.